Listening to you

-- In the first instance any problems or complaints should be referred directly to the staff or officers dealing with the issue so that where possible the problem can be resolved immediately.
+- in the first instance any problems or complaints should be referred directly to the member of staff or Executive Officer dealing with the issue, so that where possible the problem can be resolved immediately and informally;